elehcimd/mltraq/mkdocs/index.md

 ---
 <h1 align="center">
-Design ML Experiments<br>as State Monads with Persistence
+Manage ML Experiments with Persistence
 </h1>

-MLtraq is an open-source ML framework for Python that adopts the **state monads** design pattern to model experiments.
-An `experiment` consists of a collection of `runs` whose state progresses through a chained sequence of `steps`.
-It incorporates **database persistence** for state recovery and full interoperability using open standards such as PyArrow and SQL.
+MLtraq is an open-source ML framework for Python to manage experiments.
+With database persistence for state recovery and collaboration.
+Using open standards, no vendor lock-in.

 !!!
 Success ""
-    **Funding**: This project is supported by [sponsors](./sponsor.md) and clients that [hire me](https://www.linkedin.com/in/dallachiesa/) for Data Science and AI/ML.
-If you find MLtraq useful, please consider sponsoring it, [citing](./cite.md) it in your publications, starring it on [GitHub](https://github.com/elehcimd/mltraq), requesting customizations and/or other consulting services you might need.
+    **Funding**: You can support as a [sponsor](./sponsor.md), hiring [me](https://www.linkedin.com/in/dallachiesa/) for DS/ML/AI work, [citing](./cite.md) and [starring](https://github.com/elehcimd/mltraq) the project.
 Thank You!

 ## Motivations & benefits

-* Designed for **maximum interoperability**: Reproducible, transparent and accessible experiments.
-I and my clients prefer open standards to mitigate the risks associacted to vendor lock-in, coupled with a sound, robust approach to experimentation.
+* **Offers extreme interoperability**: Using native database types, Numpy and PyArrow native serialization, and a safe subset of opcodes for Python pickles

-* Architected to **promote distributed collaboration**: Seamlessly create, store, manage and share experiments [using any SQL database](advanced/storage.md).
-I want to work with my team on the client's existing infrastructure to lower complexity and costs.
+* **Promotes distributed collaboration**: Seamlessly create, store, manage, reload, resume and share experiments in-memory or [using any SQL database](advanced/storage.md) with your team

-* Built for **faster knowledge transfer**: [High-quality documentation](advanced/handover.md) on code organization with detailed instructions for running, reproducing, and accessing results.
-I want handovers to be a valued, positive and well-designed experience.

 ## Key features

 * **Immediate**: Design and execute experiments with a few lines of code.
 * **Collaborative**: Backup, merge, share and reload experiments with their computation state anywhere.
-* **Interoperable**: Access your experiments with Python, Pandas and SQL with native database types － no vendor lock-in.
+* **Interoperable**: Access your experiments with Python, Pandas and SQL with native database types and open formats － no vendor lock-in.
 * **Flexible**: Track native Python data types and structures, as well as Numpy, Pandas and PyArrow objects.
-* **Encourages good design**: State monads encourage composability, encapsulation, code reuse and clean interfaces.
 * **Lightweight**: Thin layer with minimal dependencies that can run anywhere and can complement other components/services.

 ## Limitations